-"The systematic removal of sea urchins covered a total area of approximately 1.2 hectares. [~ 3 acres] It was carried out in two sites with a linear extent of approximately 200 m, and it was achieved by means of a belt transect method in which transect lines (‰^ 33 culling transects for each site) were laid perpendicular to the coast ...
+"The systematic removal of sea urchins covered a total area of approximately 1.2 hectares. [~ 3 acres] It was carried out in two sites with a linear extent of approximately 200 m, and it was achieved by means of a belt transect method in which transect lines (\approx 33 culling transects for each site) were laid perpendicular to the coast following the 210° course of a compass across the plateau (≈ 5 m depth) until its edge (transect length \approx 30 m).
 Divers positioned themselves on one side of the line and advanced in parallel, creating a "cleaning front" so that approximately 3 m from both sides of the lead core rope along that path remained free of sea urchins.
 Divers worked in parallel during 8 days of activity until the entire experimental sites were cleaned.
 All visible individuals were culled using hammers; a knife was employed to remove them from crevices."
-Productivity was as follows, "A total amount of ‰^ 92,500 sea urchins were removed during the 8 days spent in the culling ...
+Productivity was as follows, "A total amount of \approx 92,500 sea urchins were removed during the 8 days spent in the culling ...
 The number of divers per day who were engaged in the culling activity varied from a minimum of 5 up to 8 per day, each of them spending approximately 90 min underwater.
 A total of 84 h was devoted to the intervention, which corresponds to an average culling rate of 18.38 urchins per minute per diver.
 [Thus 1,654 culls per 90 minute SCUBA dive).

-Results: "Our study showed that, 36 months after sea urchin removal, ...
-A progressive contraction of barren extent was observed, with a reduction in bare substrate of 50% at T4 (2018) in favor of macroalgal [kelp] stands.
+Results: "Our study showed that, 36 months after sea urchin removal, ...A progressive contraction of barren extent was observed, with a reduction in bare substrate of 50% at T4 (2018) in favor of macroalgal [kelp] stands.
 To our knowledge, this is the first large-scale experiment demonstrating that local recovery of discrete areas characterized by "extensive barrens" (i.e., thousands of m2 of bare rock) within a relatively short time span can be feasible.
 At the end of the experiment, two wide areas of 6000 m2 showed an overall increase in both erected and turf-forming algae.
 This result supports previous evidence on the potential of control measures aimed at reducing sea urchin abundance in an attempt to restore the vegetative component of overgrazed temperate rocky reefs (Ling et al., 2010; Bonaviri et al., 2011; Tracey et al., 2015; Piazzi and Ceccherelli, 2019).

 Culled-in-place urchins remain underwater to be consumed by smaller organisms.
 Culling in place is one of the most thorough methods of removal, with little impact on the environment or other species.
-By contrast, collecting urchins in bags and transporting to the beach for disposal has been tried in California but this method was enormously more labor-intensive, and offers no real advantages, since the uni is so sparse in most purple urchins - it's not a commercial value ROI proposition to bring ashore, especially empty of value are 'zombie' purple urchins from completed barrens.
+By contrast, collecting urchins in bags and transporting to the beach for disposal has been tried in California but this method was enormously more labor-intensive, and offers no real advantages, since the uni is so sparse in most purple urchins it's not a commercial value ROI proposition to bring ashore, especially empty of value are 'zombie' purple urchins from completed barrens.

 A potential concern about ODFW's 'no-waste' rule is nullified by purple urchins' complete lack of commercial value for uni.
-Urchin barren purples are essentially near-empty shells.
+Urchin barren purples are essentially nearempty shells.
 There has never been a viable commercial fishery for purples, only for red urchins.

-o Note that the Marine Research Area and Marine Conservation Area regulatory designations in the Rocky Habitat Strategy document (Section D) are nominally closed to purple urchin harvest or culling, a blanket policy which gravely endangers kelp forests both in existing sites or new 2021 sites in these categories by forbidding purple urchin management/culling.
-Expanding this to even more sites in 2021 without a purple urchin (subtidal only) would be a self-imposed kelp-forest disaster.
+Note that the Marine Garden (Marine Education Area), Marine Research Area and Marine Conservation Area regulatory standards in the Rocky Habitat Strategy document (Section D) are nominally closed to purple urchin harvest, a policy which gravely endangers kelp forests both in existing sites or new 2021 sites in these categories by forbidding purple urchin management/culling.

-o Regards MPAs and Culling, there is precedent:
+• Regards MPAs and Culling, there is precedent: